narenaryan/Quotebot/README.md

 Two APIs Twitter API,Img4free API are used to achieve the task.

-tweetit.py creates a class for encapsulating user details. beforeact.py do all housekeeping task and sets every thing ready for Quotebot to run dayscats.pickle consists of mapping of month day -> category
+tweetit.py creates a class for encapsulating user details. beforeact.py do all housekeeping task and sets every thing ready for Quotebot to run. dayscats.pickle consists of mapping of month day -> category.

+postlog.log stores all logs of posted quotes and also network statistics